marmal88/Hotel-Bookings/README.md

 | first_time | Boolean| First time customers proportion of no show at 98.75% |
 | SGD_price | Continuous Variable| Lower prices (mass market) tend to have more no shows|

-Checking for imbalance dataset
+Checking for imbalance dataset:

-- Dataset is not overly skewed towards either show or no show
+- Dataset is not overly skewed towards either show or no show.
-- No show being around 37.04% of overall bookings
+- No show being around 37.04% of overall bookings.
 - Average cancellation rate on Booking.com and Expedia were 39% and 25% respectively [link](https://www.hoteliga.com/en/blog/how-to-reduce-no-shows-at-your-hotel)

 ---

 ## F. Justification of Model Choice

 ### F.1 Logistic Regression

-Baseline Classifier Model
+- The logistic regession model (LR) was chosen as a baseline for comparing other classification models DT and RF.
+- LR model allows for configuration between solver, penalty, c strength and iterations.
+- By applying the different levers in configuration file we are able to allow the LR model to better classify the data.

 ### F.2 Decision Tree Classifier

-The decision tree was chosen as it would allow us to form a baseline metrics on how well basic trees can perform predictions on the dataset
+- The decision tree (DT) was chosen as it would allow us to form a baseline metrics on how well basic trees can perform predictions on the dataset.
+- DT model allows for configuration between maximum depth of tree and minimum split size of each node, as the main issue with decision trees are that they tend to overfit if allowed to grow to the maximum length.
+- By applying the different configurations and by observing the difference in the train and test set output we should find a generalized model that can best classify show/no show cases.

 ### F.3 Random Forest Classifier

-- Random Forest Model chosen over other decision tree models for example XGBoost due to the commercial nature of the question (hotel bookings)
+- Random Forest Model (RF) chosen over other decision tree models for example XGBoost due to the commercial nature of the question (hotel bookings)
 - Typically in commmercial situations, changes in data can rapid and hence needed a model that can deal with variance errors better.
 - Boosting models for eg XGBoost employs iterative strategy for adjusting an observation's weight based on the previous wrongly classified information, hence boosting models generally result in better prediction outcomes but may not always generalize well.
 - Bagging models like Random Forest Classifiers create extra data by bagging (sampling with replacement) and create multiple parallel models of which mean predictions are chosen.
 Bagging models hence deal better with data randomness and data variation.